 You too, just like these industry giants, can use outside the box strategies and prevent your loved one from going broke in a nursing home.

-What if your husband or wife has been diagnosed with amyotrophic lateral sclerosis (ALS or “Lou Gehrig’s Disease”) … or Parkinson’s, Huntington’s, or dementia like Alzheimer’s?
+What if your husband or wife is diagnosed with ALS or “Lou Gehrig’s Disease,” Parkinson’s, Huntington’s, or Alzheimer’s?

 Does Medicare cover all of the nursing home bills?